ISMAIL-DY/Bacterial-Predictor---Microplastic-Exposure/README.md

-# Bacterial Predictor - Microplastic Exposure
+# Bacterial Predictor - Microplastic Exposure FMPR UM6P

 This Streamlit web application predicts the presence of **Cetobacterium** or **Rhizobiales** in fish gut microbiota based on **microplastic (MP) exposure conditions**.